kubeshop/testkube/docs/docs/guides/cicd/gitops/argocd.md

 kubectl apply -f testkube-application.yaml
 ```

-### 9. Run the initial ArgoCD sync and check your cluster
+### 9. Run the initial ArgoCD sync and check your cluster.

 On ArgoCD’s dashboard, we will now see the newly created application.
 Let’s click to get into it and sync our tests.